Review of the Land Regulation

 Regulations automatically expire (or sunset) after 10 years, unless action is taken to extend or remake them.
 This review applies only to the Land Regulation, and not the Land Act 1994.
 The Land Regulation sets out a number of operational and administrative matters, to support the implementation of the Land Act 1994.

-A public consultation paper (PDF, 1.3MB) has been released as part of the review process to seek feedback from key stakeholders and the community on proposed amendments.
-In addition to the issues raised in the paper, the department welcomes all submissions relevant to the Land Regulation.
+A public consultation paper (PDF, 1.3MB) was released as part of the review process to seek feedback from key stakeholders and the community on proposed amendments.

 For more information email firstname.lastname@example.org.